 Did you know you can search the Wichita Library catalog of library books from your home or office?
 Catalog Search

-The Wulfmeyer Genealogy Center is located on the lower level at the central library; conveniently located in downtown Wichita, with plenty of parking, next to the Century II Convention Center.
+The Research Pivilion is located on the upper level in the new library; conveniently located across the river from downtown Wichita, with plenty of free parking.
 The address is:

 Search the Library Catalog from Home

 You can search the Wichita Public Library catalog through the Internet.
 A simple search page